-The Infrastructure segment is comprised of a network of oil infrastructure assets that include oil terminals, rail loading and unloading facilities, gathering pipelines, a crude oil processing facility and other small terminals.
-The primary facilities within this segment include the Hardisty and Edmonton Terminals, which are the principal hubs for aggregating and exporting oil and refined products out of the WCSB; the DRU which is located adjacent to the Hardisty Terminal; gathering pipelines which are connected to the Hardisty Terminal; an infrastructure position located in the U.S.; and the Moose Jaw Facility, which is impacted by maintenance turnarounds typically occurring within the spring every few years.
+The Infrastructure segment is comprised of a network of liquids infrastructure assets that include terminals, rail loading and unloading facilities, gathering pipelines, a crude oil processing facility and other small terminals.
+The primary facilities within this segment include the Hardisty and Edmonton Terminals, which are the principal hubs for aggregating and exporting crude oil and refined products out of the WCSB; the DRU which is located adjacent to the Hardisty Terminal; gathering pipelines which are connected to the Hardisty Terminal; the Moose Jaw Facility; and an infrastructure position located in the U.S. Select assets are impacted by maintenance turnarounds typically occurring within the spring every few years.

 The Company is responding to the energy transition and evaluating strategic opportunities including advancing select projects and investing in new technologies.
 Desire for low carbon alternatives by customers, increasing competition and changes in demand could have an impact on the nature of services offered as the Company executes on those plans.
+The Company placed two significant projects relating to the energy transition in service in the second quarter of 2022, allowing the blending of biofuels at the Edmonton Terminal and the Moose Jaw Facility fuel switching project.
 Geopolitical instability in certain regions of the world and concern regarding energy security may have short and medium term impacts on the desirability of Canadian oil and gas, impacting the demand for the Company's infrastructure.
-The infrastructure segment primarily derives revenue from stable long-term take-or-pay agreements with investment grade counterparties.
-Such trends could also impact Company's ability to renew or renegotiate these contracts and may impact operational and financial results of the Infrastructure segment.
+The Infrastructure segment primarily derives revenue from stable long-term take-or-pay agreements with investment grade counterparties.
+These trends could also impact the Company's ability to renew or renegotiate these contracts and may impact operational and financial results of the Infrastructure segment.

-The following table sets forth the operating results from the Company's Infrastructure segment for the for the three months ended March 31, 2022 and 2021:
+The following table sets forth the operating results from the Company's Infrastructure segment for the three months ended March 31, 2023, and 2022:

-Three months ended March 31,
+Three mo Three months ended March 3

-(\$ thousands, except volumes) 2022 2021 Change
+(\$ thousands, except volumes) 2023 2022 Change

-Volumes (in thousands of bbls) 119,092 113,739 5,353
+Volumes (in thousands of bbls) 118,745 119,092 (347)

-Revenue 129,082 123,803 5,279
+Revenue 132,087 129,082 3,005

-Operating expenses & other (1) 22,105 15,528 6,577
+Operating expenses and other (1) 25,516 22,105 3,411

-Segment profit 106,977 108,275 (1,298)
+Segment profit 106,571 106,977 (406)

-Adjusted EBITDA (2) 108,988 108,544 444
+Adjusted EBITDA (2) 108,006 108,988 (982)

-(1) Includes the Company's share of equity pick up from equity accounted investees.

-(2) Adjusted EBITDA is a non-GAAP financial measure.
+- (1) Includes the Company's share of equity pick up from equity accounted investees. - (2) Adjusted EBITDA is a non-GAAP financial measure.
 See the "Specified Financial Measures" section of this MD&A for information on each non-GAAP financial measure.

-Operational performance
+Operational Performance

-In the three months ended March 31, 2022 compared to the three months ended March 31, 2021:
+In the three months ended March 31, 2023, compared to the three months ended March 31, 2022: